markgsimon/reactTutorial/README.md

 # reactTutorial
-just a repo to organnize a deep dive through react documentation
+just a repo to organize a deep dive through react documentation